GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

   --indent-level2
 ```

-before submitting a patch.
-(This is using GNU indent.)
-There is also a
-`gst-indent` script in the GStreamer core source tree in the tools
+There is also a `gst-indent` script in the GStreamer core source tree in the
-directory which wraps this and contains the latest option.
-The easiest
+tools directory which wraps GNU Indent and uses the right options.

-way to get the indenting right is probably to develop against a git
+The easiest way to get the indenting right is probably to develop against a git
 checkout.
 The local git commit hook will ensure correct indentation.
-We
-only require code files to be indented, header files may be indented
-manually for better readability (however, please use spaces for
-indenting, not tabs, even in header files).

 Comments should be in `/* ANSI C comment style */` and code should generally
 be compatible with ANSI C89, so please declare all variables at the beginning
-of the block etc.
+of the block, etc.

 Patches should ideally be made against git master or a recent release and
 should be created using `git format-patch` format.
 They should then be
 attached individually to a bug report or feature request in
 [bugzilla](http://bugzilla.gnome.org).
 Please don't send patches to the
-mailing list, they will likely get lost there.
+mailing list.
+They will likely get lost there.

 See [How to submit patches][submit-patches] for more details.